jhundley9109/jsyncd/README.md

 - **logFile** - (default: `/var/log/jsyncd/jsyncd.log`) Path to where STDOUT will be redirected.
 Required when `daemonize` is `true`.
 - **daemonize** - (default: `false`) Detach process and run program as daemon.
 - **debug** - (default: `false`) Output the generated rsync command.
 Can help with debugging the `Rsync.build` command.
+- **syncDelay** - (default: `0`) Set a delay between the time when a file is notified it changed and when rsync actually initiates.
+This can be useful if you have some things that change a file multiple times very quickly and the later changes don't get synced over.
 - **rsyncBuildOptions** - (default: `{}`) These are key value pairs passed to the `Rsync.build` function.
 The ones provided here are for example.
 All options from rsync are supported.
   - **flags** - (default: `''` OR `[]`) Optional: pass to the `Rsync.flags`.
 Typical defaults may include `a` for archive and `i` to log individual files as they sync to the `config.logFile`.
   - **exclude** - (default: `[]`) Optional: passed to the `Rsync.exclude` function.
 Folders and files for rsync to ignore under the `source` directory.
 Specifying here will be a default for all sources.